CAIDA/catalog-data/sources/recipe/how_to_find_a_domains_ns_and_a_records/README.md

 ## **<ins>Background</ins>**
 ### What is a zone
 A DNS zone is a group of hostnames that is managed by a single individual or organization (Ex.
 The COM zone is the group of all .com domains).

 ### What is a zone file
 A zone file is a text file which contains the domain, nameserver, ip, and other relationships for the hostnames in a particular zone.
 DZDB tracks these relationships, and makes it possible to query for all the nameservers associated with a given domain, as well as all the ips associated with those nameservers.

 ### Notes on DNS Coffee API
 The DNS Coffee API utilized in this recipe aids in querying data from the zone file.
-Documentation for the API can be found [here](https://api.dns.coffee/doc/#/).
+See [documentation for the API](https://api.dns.coffee/doc/#/).
 Requests are rate-limited and an API key is required.
-You may request a key by filling out the form [here](https://www.caida.org/data/request_user_info_forms/dzdb.xml).
+You may request a key by filling out a [DZDB API Request form](https://www.caida.org/data/request_user_info_forms/dzdb.xml).